bkonkle/generator-react/generators/graphql/templates/README.md

 ## Running the Application

-To run in development, use a TypeScript watcher on a separate tab first:

-    $ yarn build.ts.watch

-Then run the server in development mode:
+To run the server in development mode:

     $ yarn dev